dianatataru/Timema-SV-Methods/README.md

 Finished after about 10 hours in interactive job.

 Quickly visualize output vg with tube map onlione demo:https://vgteam.github.io/sequenceTubeMap/. but the file has to be under 5 mb so subset or run on local computer.
-Possible analysis can be done in odgi: https://odgi.readthedocs.io/en/latest/

 ### Investigating Cactus Output